 Lighter fluid may be a surefire way to get the charcoal going, but it also gives off smelly fumes that can mess with the flavor of your food.
-Instead, use a chimney starter (basically a metal cylinder with a handle), which you can buy for around $20.
+Instead, use a chimney starter (basically a metal cylinder with a handle), which you can purchase for as little as $9, but most tend to run anywhere from $15-$20.
 You’ll build a hot fire quickly, with no added chemicals, in three simple steps.

 1. Flip the chimney over and push some scrunched up newspaper into the bottom.